 Experience the rare opportunity when landlords, counts, and barons open the doors to picturesque estates just for you.
 In cooperation with Markus Löhrer from > womoclick.de and > Gut Damp, we invite you to enjoy exclusive insights into private castles and manor houses along the Baltic Sea coast of Schleswig-Holstein.
 At each estate, the owners will warmly welcome you with a heartfelt “WELCOME HOME”, and your MORELO motorhome will be parked right in front of the impressive properties.
 Even if just for a short time, you will become part of the magnificent architectural and garden ensembles of these estates and castles.
 Immerse yourself in the region's rich traditions and history, learning first-hand about the historic estates that have often been in family hands for centuries.
-Of course, culinary delights accompany each stop on this journey, and every evening, you can look forward to a new highlight, such as an exclusive three-course dinner in the orangery of Gut Altenhof.
+Of course, culinary delights accompany each stop on this journey, and every evening, you can look forward to a new highlight.

 Join us for unforgettable experiences!